"

 • Add rests to complete each measure when necessary.

 Listen to the first four measures of Elgar’s “Pomp and Circumstances.”
-It may be familiar to you if you ever attended a graduation ceremony.
+It might be familiar to you if you have attended a graduation ceremony (Example 3.5.1).

 Example 3.5.1.
 Slurs: Elgar[9], Pomp and Circumstances Military March, Op.
 39, No. 1